naszhu/measure-t-simulation/installed stuff in my linux pc.md

 sudo apt install gnome-shell-extension-appindicator gnome-tweaks chrome-gnome-shell #this and the follow is to show snipaste-dropdown sub menue.... but,   tweaks is a really good thing! sudo apt install gnome-shell-extension-prefs gnome-shell-extension-appindicator sudo apt install git-filter-repo

+# for the zotero work with pdf arrange
+sudo apt install pdfarranger

 ```

 ### Pip installed